 - You email me – email@example.com – with your phone number and we arrange an informal chat.
 If you’re local, this might be face to face.
 We’ll talk about what led you to contact me.
 I don’t charge for this initial consultation.

 - At that point you may want to go straight to point 3 or you may want time to think.

-- When I arrive for our first (or only) session we’ll begin with a chat in your space.
+- Our first (or only) session begins with a chat in your space, using your responses to the Questions as a basis..
 I’ll listen to you, ask questions to check my understanding and we’ll agree what we’re going to do that day.

 - We’ll agree ground rules to help us work together more effectively.
 I have some I work with, you may have some to add:

 – The work we do together is confidential and at your pace

 – We work together throughout the time I am with you

 – We continue to review and revise how we are working together

 – I will not keep any of your belongings for myself

 - If we haven’t already worked together, I may have a few more questions about what I can do to make our time together more effective or fun.
 We’ll agree what breaks we’re going to take and when.